ThePaapyK/In-browser-Markdown-Editor-App/README.md

 - View a full-page preview of the formatted content
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- **Bonus**: If you're building a purely front-end project, use localStorage to save the current state in the browser that persists when the browser is refreshed
+- Use localStorage to save the current state in the browser that persists when the browser is refreshed
-- **Bonus**: Build this project as a full-stack application

 ### Links